SEE SLIM4 IN ACTIONBook a demo today

 And once you know whether it’s a trend or an outlier, you need to align your forecasting approach appropriately.

+We have shared our thoughts on demand planning.
 We have talked about what counts as a ‘good’ demand forecast, what data you need & what exceptions you need to watch out for.
 But now what?

 Here are some final thoughts to help you establish better demand planning and demand management tactics.